sonichacki/sonicmovie2_twitter_blocklist/README.md

 # sonicmovie2_twitter_spoileraccounts
-Hello dear blue blur fans, this is a shared block list to prevent spoilers of sonic movie 2 as much as possible
+Hello dear blue blur fans, this is a shared list to prevent spoilers of sonic movie 2 as much as possible

 the list includes known accounts that are known to post spoilers of the movie content (especially screenshots and post-end credits)